ligato/docs/docs/user-guide/agentctl.md

 ```
 docker run -it --rm --name vpp-agent -p 5002:5002 -p 9191:9191 --privileged ligato/vpp-agent
 ```
-Agentctl help to get started:
+Agentctl help:
 ```
 docker exec -it vpp-agent agentctl --help
 ```
 ---

 ### Build from Source

 You can build a local image from the [VPP agent repository][ligato-vpp-agent-repo].
-Follow the [Local Image Build](get-vpp-agent.md#local-image-build) instructions in the [VPP Agent Setup](get-vpp-agent.md) section.
+Follow the [Local Image Build](get-vpp-agent.md#local-image-build) instructions in [VPP Agent Setup](get-vpp-agent.md).

-You can run agentctl commands after you start the vpp-agent.
+You can run agentctl commands after you start the VPP agent.

 ---